Keeping children safe in education

 Click here to open a great leafet produced by the NSPCC about how to talk to your child in simple language about keeping safe from abuse.
 It called Talk Pants And You've Got It Covered.

 Educate Against Hate

-is a website recently launched by Education Secretary, Nicky Morgan as a tool for parents and schools to help protect children from the risk of radicalisation.
+is a website launched by Education Secretary, Nicky Morgan as a tool for parents and schools to help protect children from the risk of radicalisation.
 You can access the new site here.